ehabsmh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script 14: Displays lines containing specific pattern Script 15: Displays num of lines based on pattern Script 16: Displays 3 lines after every line from the pattern
+Script 14: Displays lines containing specific pattern Script 15: Displays num of lines based on pattern Script 16: Displays 3 lines after every line from the pattern Script 17: Displays all the lines that does not match a pattern